-- K. Interrupted Wetland and Fish and Wildlife Habitat Conservation Area Buffers. - 1.
-Where a legally established, pre-existing use of the buffer exists (such as a road or structure that extends into the current regulated wetland buffer), those proposed activities that are within the wetland or stream buffer, but are separated from the critical area by an existing permanent substantial improvement, which serves to eliminate or greatly reduce the impact of the proposed activity upon the critical area, are exempt from establishing full width of the buffer3; provided, that the detrimental impacts to the critical area does not increase.
+- J. Normal and routine maintenance of existing structures, landscaping and gardens, provided they comply with all other regulations in this chapter.
+Expansions, alterations, or repair in excess of fifty 50 percent of the market value of the improvement shall be reviewed under the provisions of Section 16.20.125, Standards for existing development. - K. Interrupted Wetland and Fish and Wildlife Habitat Conservation Area Buffers. - 1.
+Where a legally established, pre-existing use of the buffer exists (such as a road or structure that extends into the current regulated wetland buffer), those proposed activities that are within the wetland or stream buffer, but are separated from the critical area by an existing permanent substantial improvement, which serves to eliminate or greatly reduce the impact of the proposed activity upon the critical area, are exempt from establishing full width of the buffer; provided, that the detrimental impacts to the critical area does not increase.

-However, If a development or improvement is proposed that may result in increased impacts to the existing critical area buffer, even if separated by an existing permanent improvement (such as a road or structure), shall be evaluated and if the impacts do increase, the planning director shall determine if additional buffer may be required along the impact area of the interruption.-A substantial improvement may include, but is not limited to, a paved area, dike, levee, or other permanent structure.-To determine if additional buffer is required, a functional analysis may be required.
+However, If a development or improvement is proposed that may result in increased impacts to the existing critical area buffer, even if separated by an existing permanent improvement (such as a road or structure), shall be evaluated and if the impacts do increase, the planning director shall determine if additional buffer may be required along the impact area of the interruption.
+A substantial improvement may include, but is not limited to, a paved area, dike, levee, or other permanent structure. -To determine if additional buffer is required, a functional analysis may be required.
 An exemption request for an interrupted buffer may require a functional analysis report.
 In determining whether a functional analysis is necessary, the planning director shall consider the hydrologic and habitat connection potential and the extent and permanence of the interruption.

-- 2. Where a legally established, pre-existing structure or use is located within a regulated buffer area and where the regulated buffer is fully paved and does not conform to the interrupted buffer provision above, the buffer will end at the edge of pavement, adjacent to the critical area. - L. The following can be removed by hand or hand-held light equipment provided that appropriate methods are used to protect native vegetation and water quality.4 - 1.
+- 2. Where a legally established, pre-existing structure or use is located within a regulated buffer area and where the regulated buffer is fully paved and does not conform to the interrupted buffer provision above, the buffer will end at the edge of pavement, adjacent to the critical area. - L. The following can be removed by hand or hand-held light equipment provided that appropriate methods are used to protect native vegetation and water quality. - 1.
 English Ivy may be removed from plants on which it is adhered or rolled up off the ground provided ground disturbance is minimal and does not cause erosion. - 2.
 Regulated noxious weeds as listed on the Kitsap County noxious weed list that are required to be eradicated (Class A and Class B) as specified by the Kitsap County Noxious Weed Board. - 3.
-Invasive species removal in a critical area buffer when the total area is 1,000 square feet or less and slopes are less than 15%. - 4.
-Refuse and debris, provided materials are on the soil surface and provided ground and/or vegetation disturbance is minimal and does not cause erosion. - 5.
-Additional invasive species removal can occur through a Critical Area Permit and buffer enhancement plan. - M. Watershed restoration projects that conform to the provisions of RCW 89.08.460 shall be reviewed without fee and approved within 45 days per RCW 89.08.490.5
+Noxious weeds (Class A and B) removal in a critical area buffer when the total area is 1,000 square feet or less and slopes are less than 15%.